danzayau/MovementTweaker/README.md

 ![Graph of Rewarded Speed](perfspeedgraph.png?raw=true)

-This aims to reward players with good strafes (when b-hopping along flat ground) with a consistent pre-speed of around 300 (chosen arbitrarily).
+This aims to reward players when b-hopping along flat ground with a consistent pre-speed of around 300 (chosen arbitrarily).

 ============================